-- Successful completion of ASC 771 sections 1 and 2 (Animal Science Seminars) - A minimum 3.0-grade point average on all coursework - Successful completion of the Qualifying Exam\\ - Successful completion and defense of the Ph.D. dissertation\\\ - Submission of the approved dissertation to the Graduate School and payment of dissertation fees
+- Successful completion of ASC 771 sections 1 and 2 (Animal Science Seminars) as part of 36 credit hours completed - A minimum 3.0-grade point average on all coursework - Successful completion of the Qualifying Exam - Successful completion and defense of the Ph.D. dissertation - Submission of the approved dissertation to the Graduate School and payment of dissertation

-\ During the student's first or second semester, they should consult with their advisor concerning the selection of an Advisory Committee (minimum of 4 members: advisor is chair, and one member must be outside the department).
+- During the student's first or second semester, they should consult with their advisor concerning the selection of an Advisory Committee (minimum of 4 members: advisor is chair, and one member must be outside the department).
 The Advisory Committee serves to assist the student in the selection of courses, the design of experiments, development of techniques and preparation of the dissertation.
-The Advisory Committee also administers the Qualifying Exam and the Final Exam.

-\\The Qualifying Exam determines that the student has sufficient mastery of the subject matter in their field.
-The Qualifying Exam is usually scheduled after the second year of a student's program.
-The Qualifying Exam must be scheduled through the Director of Graduate Studies.
-The Graduate School must approve the exam at least 2 weeks prior to the beginning of the exam.
+The Advisory Committee also administers the Qualifying Exam and the Final Exam. - The Qualifying Exam determines that the student has sufficient mastery of the subject matter in their field.
+The Qualifying Exam is scheduled after completion of coursework.
+The Qualifying Exam must be scheduled through the Graduate School at least 2 weeks prior to the beginning of the exam.
 The format of the Qualifying Exam is determined by the Advisory Committee and may have written and oral components.